Support Safe Snowmobiling!

 – After you’ve given your snowmobile a tune up, you should also check your other riding gear.

-– Check all of your riding bags, backpacks, tool kits, first aid kits, and survival kits at the beginning of each season and replace anything that is worn out, damaged, expired or missing.
+– Check your riding bags, backpacks, tool kits, first aid kits, and survival kits at the beginning of each season and replace anything that is worn out, damaged, expired or missing.

-– Make sure your helmets and any other safety gear are all in good condition, up to date, and ready to use.
+– Make sure your helmets and other safety gear are in good condition, up to date, and ready to use.

 – Check that your snowmobile is not frozen to the ground.